thom4parisot/grunt-crx/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].
+If you don't add unit tests, someone will take care of that before shipping the module to NPM.
+Take any contribution as an opportunity to learn.

 ## Credits

-* [Jed Schmidt](http://who.jed.is) for the useful [crx]() module
+* [Jed Schmidt](http://who.jed.is) for the useful [crx](https://github.com/jed/crx) module
 * [Grunt authors](http://gruntjs.com) for this great toolbox
 * [**you**, contributor](CONTRIBUTORS.md), user or anyone providing a feedback